 Our mediation services can assist you in resolving disputes and reaching mutually effective agreements.
 It a voluntary and confidential process which is the preferred alternative to the costly and potentially damaging legal process.

 At Positive Solutions we offer a range of mediation services including:

-- Family mediation, which includes mediation for parenting and property matters.
+- Family Dispute Resolution or mediation including mediation for parenting, grand parenting and property matters.